Equip your developers with relevant knowledge on OWASP Top 10 vulnerabilities

 9. Using components with known vulnerabilities

-APIs and applications using components with known vulnerabilities can easily eliminate application defenses and therefore lead to different attacks.
+APIs and applications using components with known vulnerabilities can easily eliminate application defenses, leading to a variety of attacks.

 10. Insufficient logging and monitoring

-Insufficient logging and monitoring allows attackers to further exploit systems, tamper, extract, or destroy data.
+Insufficient logging and monitoring allows attackers to further exploit systems, and to tamper with, extract, or destroy data.

 OWASP Top 10 proposal